 But to those knowledgeable enough to identify the major shift that is occurring on the African continent, the opportunity to now make a productive impact for the future is immeasurable.

 Political unrest and economic and social issues make the news headlines.
-However, the unique stabilization of many African nations, an emphasis on infrastructure, and technology advances combine to form a core principle.
+However, the unique stabilization of many African nations, an emphasis on infrastructure, with many countries now investing heavily, and technology advances combine to form a core principle.